Taguig Church: Present

 The church houses the Museo de Sta.
 Ana, which contains religious relics and repository of artifacts detailing the rich religious culture and history of Taguig since 1857.
 On July 26 of each year, the church along with the City Government, celebrates Sta.
 Anang Banak Taguig River Festival which is a fluvial parade in honor of the town patroness.
 The thrills and excitement of the fishers are replayed each year by the pasubo where fluvial parade participants in colorful boats and spectators by the riverbanks toss fruits and native delicacies to each other.

 Aside from the July festivities, which is also the Liturgical Feast of Sts.
 Joachim and Anne, the Pistang Pasasalamat (Thanksgiving Feast), locally known as Pistang Bayan ng Taguig (Taguig Town Fiesta) is celebrated every Quinquagesima, the Sunday preceding Ash Wednesday.
 It is a celebration of thanksgiving to St. Anne, especially for her intercession paved the way to the liberation of Taguig from the hands of the Japanese forces during the Second World War.

-The church was formally declared as a Minor Basilica by the Holy See in July 26, 2022, coincidentally also during the feast of Saint Anne and Saint Joaquim.
+The church was formally declared as a Minor Basilica by the Holy See on July 26, 2022, coincidentally also during the feast of Saint Anne and Saint Joaquim.